jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 It starts when you’re young.

-You're told which school to go to, which classes to take, and even who your friends should be.
+You’re told which school to go to, which classes to take, and even who your friends should be.

 Then it continues in college.

 You form bad habits, which atrophy your thinking and make you dependent on the system.
-But you think this is what you're supposed to do.
+But you think this is what you’re supposed to do.
 After all, all the other cogs are doing it and they seem alright.

 The pressure from your friends and family leads you to an “acceptable” field of study.
 Deep down, you hate it, but you don’t pursue something that would have made you a lot happier.

 By this point, you’ve forfeited the ability to think for yourself anyway.

 Then you meet someone who is as programmed and dependent as you.
-You're expected to get married and produce more cogs for the machine.
+You’re expected to get married and produce more cogs for the machine.

 While I’m happy with how my life has turned out, I always think back to my senior year of high school and a lesson I learned about not thinking for myself.
 Instead of following my dream of trying to walk on to a college football program, I instead let my peers talk me into going to a different school because of its academic reputation.